SWIM MEETS: WHAT TO EXPECT

 How volunteer timers work:

 Just in case the pads malfunction, each lane will have two volunteers on deck with hand timers.
 This is an easy and fun job.
 You just time the kids as a backup in case something goes wrong with the electronic system.
 Then you record your time on a list for reference later.
-Usually these times are not needed.
+These times are then used if a swimmer didn't register a time on the pad.

 How marshalling works: